-Serco was appointed as the council's parking management and enforcement contractor in July 2013 for a period of five years with an option to extend.
-The Council agreed to award Serco a contract extension from July 2018 until March 2023.
+In July 2013 Serco were appointed as the council's parking management and enforcement contractor for a period of five years with an option to extend.
+The Council subsequently agreed to award Serco a contract extension from July 2018 until March 2023.
+Serco manages the provision of parking services.
+These include: